Find Affordable College Courses

 While working on their degree, health professions majors at UMN Duluth accumulate an average of around $24,655 in student debt.

-Read full report on Health Professions at University of Minnesota - Duluth
+Full Health Professions at University of Minnesota - Duluth Report

-Bemidji State University ranked #6 on this year’s Best Health Professions Schools in Minnesota list.
-Bemidji State University is a small public school located in the remote town of Bemidji.
+Bemidji State University came in at #6 in this year’s edition of the Best Health Professions Schools in Minnesota ranking.
+Bemidji State University is a small public school located in the town of Bemidji.

 On average, health professions graduates from Bemidji State University take out $30,446 in student loans while working on their degree.

 Augsburg University ranked #7 on this year’s Best Health Professions Schools in Minnesota list.
-Located in the city of Minneapolis, Augsburg is a private not-for-profit school with a small student population.
+Located in the city of Minneapolis, Augsburg is a private not-for-profit college with a small student population.

 The average amount in student loans that health professions majors at Augsburg take out is $24,918.

-Rasmussen University - Minnesota did quite well in this year’s ranking of the best schools for health professions students.
-It came in at #8 on the list.
-Located in the small city of St. Cloud, Rasmussen University - Minnesota is a private for-profit school with a small student population.
+Rasmussen University - Minnesota came in at #8 in this year’s edition of the Best Health Professions Schools in Minnesota ranking.
+Located in the city of St. Cloud, Rasmussen University - Minnesota is a private for-profit school with a small student population.

 The average amount in student loans that health professions majors at Rasmussen University - Minnesota take out is $27,044.
 The average monthly payment of a loan this size is about $127, assuming that the borrower is on a 10-year repayment plan.